bbyc4kes/real-time-chat/README.md

 ## Project Overview

-This project is a full-stack web application that uses Golang on the backend for WebSocket communication and Next.js with Tailwind CSS and TypeScript on the frontend.
-The backend is designed to handle real-time communication via WebSockets, while the frontend provides a modern, responsive user interface.
+This is the project in golang  that is designed to handle real-time communication via WebSockets.

 ## Project Structure